hacknu2-0/ZeroBugs-NU-Connect/README.md

 # ZeroBugs-NU-Connect
 Members: Soman Yadav, Diksha Dutt, Kushagra Mishra, Prabsaran Singh

 ZeroBugs have provided an all inclusive solution for the problems faced by NU freshers.
-This site contains information regarding nearby places, cab appointments, virtual tour, food ordering fron inner as well as outer food hubs of NUand lastly faq's which contain answers to some questions that probably a freshman won't know.
+This site contains information regarding nearby places, cab appointments, virtual tour, food ordering fron inner as well as outer food hubs of NU(everyone at NU can use it) and lastly faq's which contain answers to some questions that probably a freshman won't know.
 This project was built for HackNU2.0

 To open Food Zone :
 Install XAMPP